Venkatesh-j31-49/Daily-Coding-Practice/Cloops/Basics/que.md

 13.Count the digits of a number

-Subtract the Product and Sum of Digits of an Integer
+14.Subtract the Product and Sum of Digits of an Integer

 Input a number and print all the factors of that number (use loops).